Karl King, construction coordinator for this project

 Our progress: Cataraqui Bay Wastewater Treatment Plant upgrades

 At Utilities Kingston, we focus on providing the residents of Kingston with safe and reliable utility services.
-Four years ago we embarked on a necessary project to expand and upgrade the Cataraqui Bay Wastewater Treatment Plant.
-This project, which is now 80 per cent complete, will help to increase plant capacity, improve the quality of treated wastewater, and upgrade equipment.
+In 2016 we embarked on a necessary project to expand and upgrade the Cataraqui Bay Wastewater Treatment Plant.
+This project will help to increase plant capacity, improve the quality of treated wastewater, and upgrade equipment.

 These upgrades are important to meeting population growth projections for Kingston.
 Our employees are committed to its successful completion.